 - In the next step will compile the above C code using the below command:

-- The above command creates a shared library that is used by java programming layer to call code written in C.We can use different compilation strategies based on our compiler and operating system.
+- The above command creates a shared library that is used by the java programming layer to call code written in C.We can use different compilation strategies based on our compiler and operating system.

-- After completing the above steps we can call run our java code like the below:
+- After completing the above steps, we can call run our java code like the below:

-If everything goes well you will see the below output:
+If everything goes well, you will see the below output:

 From the above article, we have a clear understanding of it.
 Most real-time applications written in java make use of native methods to take performance as well as memory management advantages available in native programming languages like C/C++.